 May 27 - Professor Laura Killinger talked to People Magazine about legal issues involved in cases of alleged molestation.
 Read the People article concerning Josh Duggar ("19 Kids and Counting," TLC reality show).

-May 26 - The Judge Advocates Foundation will honor Professor Fredric Lederer with the 2015 Chief Justice John Marshall Lifetime Achievement Award.
+May 26 - The Judge Advocates Foundation honored Professor Fredric Lederer with the Chief Justice John Marshall Lifetime Achievement Award, its highest honor.

 May 16 - With Good Reason radio aired its story about the Puller Veterans Clinic featuring interviews with Professor Patricia Roberts, Professor Aniela K. Szymanski, former clinic student Bill Burke, J.D.
 '15, and veterans and their family members served by the clinic.
 Listen to the story (clinic segment starts at 5:35 in audio).
 In other related news, the Daily Press reported that the clinic is the recipient of a $25K grant from the Dominion Foundation.
 Read the story.
 Channel 13 reporter Mike Gooding reported on the grant to the clinic and the clinic's ongoing work with veterans.
 Watch the video.